apache/carbondata/docs/streaming-guide.md

 As above example shown:

-- `START STREAM jobName ON TABLE tableName` is used to start a streaming ingest job.
+- `CREATE STREAM jobName ON TABLE tableName` is used to start a streaming ingest job.
-- `STOP STREAM jobName` is used to stop a streaming job by its name
+- `DROP STREAM jobName` is used to stop a streaming job by its name
 - `SHOW STREAMS [ON TABLE tableName]` is used to print streaming job information

-##### START STREAM
+##### CREATE STREAM

 When this is issued, carbon will start a structured streaming job to do the streaming ingestion.
 Before launching the job, system will validate: